panaverse/learn-modern-python/README.md

 Note:

-Each Class contains a reference to Class Recording Video Link
+Each Class Notebook contains a reference to the Class Recording Video Link

 ## What is Modern Python?